sahil2448/PropertyValuationMultimodal/README.md

+***Note --> The recommended files have been added to the root of project also...but while building the project, all the files were used from src

 # Satellite Imagery-Based Property Valuation

 A multimodal regression pipeline that predicts property market value by combining tabular housing data with satellite imagery.